Theatre Production and Management

 This programme equips you for employment in the fast-growing theatre production and management industry.
 The exciting, practical and diverse curriculum will introduce you to the broad range of subject areas involved in the mounting of theatre and other kinds of live events (e.g. music, corporate and industry shows, cultural events, exhibitions, film and television).

-The curriculum allows you to find and explore your own strengths and interests as well as to give you the practice and skills required to open up career opportunities within the wide range of fields that exist within theatre and event production.
-Built within the programme curriculum are the transferable skills that will give you the widest possible skill set.
+The programme will allow you to find and explore your own strengths and interests.
+It will also equip you with the skills and practice required to open up career opportunities within the wide range of fields that exist within theatre and event production.
+Built within the programme curriculum are the transferable skills that will give you the widest possible skillset.
 Subject areas include production management, lighting, sound, audio visual, stage management, scenic construction, prop making and costume.

 You will be empowered to work both independently and as part of a team.
 By collaborating on projects and productions with other programmes, you will learn to work with actors, dancers, musicians, visual artists and other technicians in planning and managing complex artistic and communication aspects.